Skip to main content

 The Best Practice Guidelines help prevent and manage anaphylaxis in children, however CEC services should also have strategies in place for staff, volunteers and visitors with confirmed allergies.

-Content updated February 2024
+Content updated March 2024